George Sarton: Life and work

 Sarton taught at the University of Illinois in the summer of 1915 and received the award of the Prix Binoux of the Académie des Sciences, Paris, for his work in the history of science.
 He worked for the Carnegie Foundation for International Peace and lectured at Harvard University, 1916–18.
 While at Harvard University, Sarton lectured in philosophy in the academic year of 1916–1917, and in history of science in the academic year of 1917–1918.
 Sarton also taught at Teachers College at Columbia University during the summer of 1917.
-At Harvard, he became a lecturer in 1920, and a professor of the history of science from 1940 until his retirement in 1951.
+After persistent requests to Robert S. Woodward, the second president of the Carnegie Institution of Washington, he was finally appointed as a research associate there in 1919 thanks to the support of Andrew Dickson White.
+At Harvard, he became an unpaid lecturer in 1920 in order to retain his rooms in Widener Library, and a professor of the history of science from 1940 until his retirement in 1951.
+He supervised just two PhD students in Harvard's history of science program to completion, the first such PhDs in America: Aydin M. Sayili and I. Bernard Cohen.
+His other two students, Louise Diehl Patterson and Helen L. Thomas, finished their PhDs at Harvard under Cohen.
 He was also a research associate of the Carnegie Institution of Washington from 1919 until 1948.
 After being appointed as research associate, Sarton began planning the revival of Isis.
+He was elected to the American Academy of Arts and Sciences in 1927 and the American Philosophical Society in 1934.